-Table 89.
+Table 112.
 ENC_LSB Field Descriptions

 Bit Field Туре Reset Description

-7-1 RESERVED R/W 0000 0000 RESERVED
+7-1 RESERVED R/W 0000 000 RESERVED

 0 TIMESTAMP_EN R/W 0 When set, the transport layer transmits the timestamp signal on the LSB of the output samples.
+Only supported in decimate-by-1 (DDC bypass) modes.
 TIMESTAMP_EN has priority over CAL_STATE_EN.
 TMSTP_RECV_EN must also be set high when using timestamp.
 The latency of the timestamp signal (through the entire device) matches the latency of the analog ADC inputs.
+In 8-bit modes, the control bit is placed on the LSB of the 8-bit samples (leaving 7 bits of sample data).
+If the device is configured for 12-bit data, the control bit is placed on the LSB of the 12-bit data (leaving 11 bits of sample data).
 The control bit enabled by this register is never advertised in the ILA (the $\overline{\text{CS}}$ field is 0 in the ILA).